Help! I think I eat too much!”

 Fact: I don’t like the phrase “portion control.”
 It assumes that we need to enact an external set of rules over how much we eat and if no rules exist, then well, the flood gates open and we eat EVERYTHING.
 The societal connotation of “portion control” often comes alongside guilt and shame, usually following an episode of bingeing or eating past a comfortable fullness.

-But more often than not, the struggle of “portion control” has less to do with knowing how much to eat and more to do with the body’s response to a derivative mindset.
+More often than not, the struggle of “portion control” has less to do with knowing how much to eat and more to do with the body’s response to a derivative mindset.
+Controlling your portions in attempts to manipulate your body is partaking in disordered eating behaviors.
 Being assigned an “amount” of food to eat (like, for example, a calorie count, point level, and/or macro count) doesn’t necessarily mean that we’ll eat the “right” amount of food for our body.
 This is especially true because everybody’s needs vary substantially.

 And it’s actually the opposite.
 Striving to abide by an authoritarian allowance of how much to eat makes us vulnerable to that rebellious voice of, “oh well, time to throw in the towel!”
 And for dancers who struggle with an all-or-nothing mentality, serving sizes can translate into a dependency on using measuring utensils and food scales.
 In the context of a dancer’s diet, these habits are isolating and unsustainable.